Wolf Coat Color Genetics

 This "white" wolf skin is part of a historic display at Fort Edmonton, in Edmonton, Alberta.
 The interpreter was kind enough to show the undercoat of this skin which is not white at all.
 The fur is so thick and creamy that one wouldn't expect to find banded agouti hairs beneath!
 Hence this is not strictly speaking, a "white" wolf.

 In 2019, Benoit Hédan and his colleagues discovered a mutation in the MFSD12 gene that causes cream when homozygous, and lightening, of reddish pigmented areas in dogs when heterozygous.
 This same mutation was found in some wolves.
-It is likely that some paler wolves are the result of this also.
+This seems to explain why the phaeomelanin pigment of wolves is more typically cream to white, instead of yellow or red.

 The Canadian map above shows the locations of 15 wolves of various coat colors whose DNA was studied by Sheila Schmutz.
 Although the 4 pale or almost cream wolves were all trapped in the north, the 3 dark that are sometimes called black were not all trapped in the south.